jrspxjosh/quotesApp/README.md

-# quotesApp
+# qutoesApp
-It will generate a random quote on click.
+This will generate random quotes on click..